 It's not unusual to feel nervous about getting help for the first time.
 If you're going through a tough time and you're not ready to chat to someone in person, eheadspace provides free confidential online web-chat and telephone mental health support 7 days a week.
 To access eheadspace for the first time all you need to do is register at eheadspace.org.au or phone 1800 650 890.

 Louise Shankly | Program Manager, Senior Mental Health Clinician

 Harrish Nair | Outreach & Group Work Clinician

 Rachael Yeo | MBS Practitioner

 Marie Pragassa | Individual Placement & Support (IPS) Coordinator

 Dante Pereira | IPS Vocational Specialist

 Susan Theseira | Community & Youth Engagement Officer

-Erin Fitzgerald | Administration and Reception Officer
+Erin Fitzgerald | Administration, Reception & Practice Support Officer

 General practitioners (GPs), allied health, school and other community-based professionals can refer young people using the headspace Joondalup Referral Form.
 Referrals should include as much information as possible and the young person must consent for the referral to proceed.